 The KLS Professional Mentoring Scheme was set up in 2013 by the Young Alumni Group with the aim of helping students to make career choices, understand the legal working world or to navigate the application process for both work and study.
-The scheme is about to begin its 5th year and has grown from an initial 30 alumni mentors to more than 100 mentors, in 7 countries, drawn from both KLS alumni and Kent-based lawyers.

 How has mentoring helped Kent students:

 Lots of mentees have told us how the scheme has been much more help than they imagined including introductions to a network of lawyers, work experience and evening training contract success.
 Take a look at these stories:

 - One student attributes the scheme to his success in his training contract applications: https://www.kent.ac.uk/law/news/index.html?view=1846

 - Another mentee gained work experience with someone else’s mentor at the networking event.
 This later led to a training contract with the firm. https://www.kent.ac.uk/law/news/?view=2088

 - This is what another mentee has said about her experience:

 By Chantal Cohen

 “Being a mentee often starts as a game of expectation versus reality.
 Engaging in a mentoring experience means, managing your expectations and engaging in any opportunities that become available to you.
 Of course, I, like many students, need actual hands on experience in order to compete in today’s job market.
 While you are told that this is not part of the mentorship agreement, you non-the less go into the experience hoping that she/he can help you get further in your career.